hrithik001/booking-backend/README.md

-# Backend Service for Your Project
+# Backend Service for booking

 Welcome to the backend service for your project.
 This service provides APIs for managing places, bookings, and user authentication.